lfcourtney/Witness3DWebSimulationViewer/README.md

 ## Installing

 - Clone the GitHub repo, and run `npm i` to install Babylon.js, Vite and the other npm dependencies.
 - Run `npm run dev` to begin a development server running the code.
+The server will begin on port `4000`.
 - To stop the server, go back to the terminal and press Ctrl+C.

 ## Deployment